Your West Ham gossip round-up

 - Published

-We're already five days into the January transfer window, so here's a brief round-up of the best West Ham transfer gossip to drop so far:
+We're nearing the midway point of the January transfer window, so here's your latest round-up of the best Hammers transfer gossip to drop so far:

-West Ham are eyeing a double swoop to boost their attacking options after entering the race for Blackburn's £30m-rated Chile striker Ben Brereton Diaz and looking into a loan return for Manchester United outcast Jesse Lingard, who shone for the Hammers last season (Evening Standard), external.
+Torino striker Andrea Belotti is apparently the number one January transfer target for the Hammers to provide some much-needed back-up for Michail Antonio.
+(Hammers News), external

-A Hammers loan move for Flamengo's Brazilian hotshot Gabriel Barbosa has been rebuffed by the South American club, who will only sanction a permanent transfer for a fee in excess of £30m (Teamtalk), external.
+West Ham are also keeping tabs on highly-rated Eintracht Frankfurt winger Filip Kostic as David Moyes looks to add extra depth to his squad.(The Sun - via Calciomercato), external

 Catch up with all the latest transfer news by tuning into BBC Radio 5 Live's Transfer Gossip Daily podcast on BBC Sounds.